25 Washington, DC Travel Tips to Avoid Missing Out

 Enjoy a glass of wine POV Rooftop Bar overlooking the White House

 It’s a great idea to visit a picturesque rooftop bar in any city and DC has many.
 Vue Rooftop DC, atop Hotel Washington has an excellent view overlooking the White House and Washington Monument.
-Tables are reserved for customers eating, but you don’t need a reservation to head up for a drink.
-Go just before sunset if you can.
+Tables are reserved for customers eating, but you do not need a reservation to head up for a drink.
+Go just before sunset for the best experience!

 Library of Congress